 - Download all the decks and battle cards you want to print to a directory on your computer.

-- Print out the 6 pages of battle cards.
-Each page holds 2 battle cards, so they are duplicated, but you will find this out if you download everything first.
+- Print out the 6 pages (or fewer, if you don’t want them all) of battle cards.
+Each page holds 2 battle cards.

 Battle Cards for all 12:

 Lord of the Rings Epic Duels Armies Expansion

 Six more decks!
 Faramir and Sharku were going to be part of the original set but with the project taking a long time, they were trimmed off to get to completion.

 For those who know me, I can be a stickler about following the “rules” of Epic Duels design, but this set represents some heavy breaking of rules, and to what I think are great results.
 The Uruk-Hai army, mostly developed by Robert Moore, has dual majors along with 2 minors, but it works.
 So does the Nazgul deck, featuring 3 indistinguishable major/minors.

 LOTR Legends Expansion (2020)

 Six more decks, featuring some of the most powerful beings in Middle Earth!
 These were put together in Deck Designer so they are a little easier to print, and include cut-out figures, but they don’t have the Middle Earth style that Robert Moore provided.

 The final (for now) set of LOTRED decks is born of The Hobbit trilogy.
 I’ll go ahead and tell you, they weren’t my favorite films, but they are full of colorful characters and epic, one-on-one battles.
 All of the characters included are worthy of a deck, and I think all 8 decks are interesting and fun.

 These were put together in Deck Designer so they are a little easier to print, and include cut-out figures.